rxcle/rxindi-support/help.md

 ${=Person/FirstName} ${=Person/LastName} lives at ${=Person/Address}
 ```

 Note that the `Root` element from the Data Source is not specified in the reference.
 This is because `Root` is the default _context_ and references can be made relative to the current context.
-It is of course also possible to use absolute references, in which case the path to the first name would be `${=/Root/Person/FirstName}`.
+It is also possible to use absolute references, in which case the path to the first name becomes `${=/Root/Person/FirstName}`.

 > All Data Sources are interpreted as as XML on processing and all data references in Rxindi are XPath (1.0) queries.
 If the selected Data Source is in a different source format it is automatically and implicitly converted to XML using a standard conversion algorithm.

 ### Components

 Let's abstract the formatting of person details into a _Component_.
 We do this by creating a new Text Frame on an unused Master Spread (or alternatively on a non-printing layer).
 A Component is a uniquely named reusable set of content and statements.
-A text frame can contain multiple Components, but were just defining one for now.
-For our example let's create a Component named `PersonDetails`.
+A text frame can contain multiple Components, but we are just defining one for now.
+For our example let us create a Component named `PersonDetails`.

 A Component is _defined_ using the `${#PersonDetails}...${.}` statement set.
-Inside the Text Frame let's format the text as follows:
+Inside the Text Frame we can format the text as follows:

 ```
 ${#PersonDetails}${=FirstName} ${=LastName} lives at ${=Address}{$.}